How To Grow Blueberry Bushes

 Choosing Cultivars

-Blueberry cultivars (varieties) widely vary between the U.S.D.A.’s agricultural hardiness zones.
-It is imperative that you choose a variety that not only is rated for your zone, but one that will produce the quality of blueberries that you desire.
-Berries Unlimited offers a wide variety of blueberry cultivar varieties for the U.S.D.A. agriculture hardiness zones 3 thru 10.
+Blueberry cultivars (varieties) widely vary between the U.S. DA’s agricultural hardiness zones.
+It is imperative that you choose a variety that not only is rated for your zone but also one that will produce the quality of blueberries that you desire.
+Berries Unlimited offers a wide variety of blueberry cultivar varieties for the U.S.D.A.
+Agriculture hardiness zones 3 through 10.
 If you are unsure of your hardiness zone, or just need help choosing which of the many fine varieties available to you, our staff will be more than happy to assist you in making the right choice.

 Site/Soil

-Blueberry bushes grow best in a sunny location, but will tolerate partial shade.
+Blueberry bushes grow best in a sunny location but will tolerate partial shade in warmer zones (7b+).
 Blueberries like any loose, well-drained soil, but prefer marginal, sandy, loam.
 They require acidic soil conditions.
 A pH reading of 5.0 is optimal, but any degree between 4.0 and 6.0 is acceptable.
 Soils not within the range of pH acceptability for blueberry bushes must be amended.
 Sulfur compounds such as elemental sulfur, or iron sulfate can be used to achieve this.
 On heavy clay soils, it is suggested that plants be grown on raised beds, 4 feet wide by 9 inches high for better water drainage.
-Raised beds are not recommended for production on sandy or loamy soils.Soil should be 70% native/common and 30% professional grade.
+Raised beds are not recommended for production on sandy or loamy soils.
+Soil should be 70% native/common and 30% professional grade.

 Planting

-Berries Unlimited, recommends planting blueberry bushes 4 feet in the center, with a 36-inch buffer on each side of the plant to allow for mulching.
+Berries Unlimited recommends planting blueberry bushes 4 feet in the center, with a 36-inch buffer on each side of the plant to allow for mulching.
 An additional buffer can be added as required, to allow for access by equipment and/or human traffic.
 Planting holes should be dug wide enough to accommodate all the roots, and deep enough so that you can cover the uppermost roots with 3 to 4 inches of soil.
-Adding peat moss will aid in water retention, and increase the water holding capability of the hair root structure.
+Adding peat moss will aid in water retention, and increase the water-holding capability of the hair root structure.
 Proper planting depth of blueberry bushes is critical.
 Plants should be roughly at the same level that they were in the container.

 Mulching

 Mulch will significantly increase blueberry bush growth and yield.
-Decomposing mulch not only helps improve soil structure, but also aids in the nutrient uptake of a blueberry bushes root system.
+Decomposing mulch not only helps improve soil structure but also aids in the nutrient uptake of a blueberry bushes root system.
 Mulching maintains uniform soil moisture, reduces soil temperature, and controls the weeds.
-Berries Unlimited highly recommends using pine mulch, shavings or sawdust.
+Berries Unlimited highly recommends using pine mulch, shavings, or sawdust.
 When applying mulch, always keep the mulch a few inches away from the base of the bush.
-Better to leave 1-1.5 (depending on the size of the base of the plant) at the foot of " No mulch" area and try to keep this way at least until the plants are rooted in properly.
+Better to leave 1-1.5 (depending on the size of the base of the plant) at the foot of the " No mulch" area and try to keep this way at least until the plants are rooted in properly.
 Mulch four inches deep and twenty-four to thirty-six inches around blueberry bushes.
 Add additional mulch as needed.

 Please, do not use cedar mulch or any colored mulch, do not apply any mulch until the plants are established!
 Keep 2 ft circle mulch free for a while.